Shweta-Garbhe/React-Small-Projects/LiftingStateUp/README.md

 - App component is a parent component and child component is a child of App component.
 - Created a state variable `counter` in App component.
-- Passed a state function from parent i.e. App Component to child and Child2 component, which will cause parent component to rerender again from both child components actions.
+- Passed a state function from parent i.e. App Component to Child and Child2 component, which will cause parent component to rerender again from both Child components actions.

 ### Live Demo